 (b) when the CDR data was disclosed; and

-(c) the accredited data recipient.
+(c) the accredited data recipient, identified in accordance with any entry on the Register specified as being for that purpose.

 Note 1: For correction requests, see section 56EP of the Act (privacy safeguard 13) and Subdivision 7.2.5 of these rules.